Phantom Planet Is Missing

-Phantom Planet is Missing is the debut album of the American band Phantom Planet.
+Phantom Planet is Missing is the debut album of the American rock band Phantom Planet.
 It was released in 1998 on Geffen Records.
 The track "So I Fall Again" was released as a promotional single in September 1998 and was also included on the Geffen release Sabrina the Teenage Witch: The Album, the soundtrack album to the TV series Sabrina the Teenage Witch.